pilmus/thesis/Outline V1.md

 	- Literature survey algorithmic causal fairness
 		- ML as a whole
 		- Ranking specifically

+	- Proposed improvement
 		- Which CF approach most likely to yield an improvement for the FairTrec task?
+Why?

 	- Experiments
 	- Results